Zinrelo/slate/source/index.html.md

 next_level_data | list | Data about the next loyalty level qualified_points | integer | Number of points earned in the lifetime of the loyalty program.
-It is used for level upgrades. redeemed | integer | Number of points redeemed
+It is used for level upgrades. redeemed | integer | Number of points redeemed pending_points | integer | Number of points pending for approval.